peeter-t2/DH-workshop-BAIE17/readme.md

 2) Run git
 3) type "git clone https://github.com/peeter-t2/DH-workshop-BAIE17.git"

+Alternatively:
+1) Click on the download .zip link in the top right green button, or follow this link: https://github.com/peeter-t2/DH-workshop-BAIE17/archive/master.zip
+2) Unpack the files where you want them.

 ## Running the files

 Using the workshop script files requires the right packages to have been installed.
 Before you run any of the files, run the install_script.R file to install the packages.
 You need internet connection for that.